I hope you enjoy this blog post.

 Designed by Jean Schlumberger, a jeweller so prestigious he was allowed to sign his creations for the business, this Tiffany and Co. necklace blends gold, yellow beryl, turquoise, and diamonds.
 The end result is a tendril-like cascade that effortlessly represents the natural theme present in many of his pieces.
 For example, the mixture of turquoise and diamond creates the impression of a blossoming flower that shines brightly on a sunny day.

 The addition of yellow beryl deftly balances and contrasts the turquoise stones – helping both erupt with even more colour.
 This necklace sold for $529,575 (or £425,502) in 2022 at a New York auction of the late Charlotte and George Shultz’s private jewellery collection.
-Roughly a third of their jewellery was from Tiffany & Co., with the Hedges and Rows necklace being the most expensive lot of this auction by far.
+Roughly a third of their jewellery was from Tiffany & Co., with the Hedges and Rows necklace being the most expensive lot of this auction by far as of 2024.

 4. Soleste Ring (£355,866)